|

 MABELLE:

-inspired by the French phrase ma belle "my beautiful one."
+English name derived from the French phrase ma belle, meaning "my beautiful one."

 -